Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

 Relative isoperimetric inequalities such as \eqref{eq:rel-isop-intro} are intimately related to Poincar\'e inequalities.
 Let $(X,d)$ be a metric space equipped with some finite Borel measure $\mu$.
 A Borel function $g\colon X\to[0,\infty]$ is an upper gradient of a function $u\colon X\to \R$ if

 for every curve $\gamma\colon[0,1]\to X$ of finite length.
 The metric measure space $(X, d, \mu)$ is said to support a weak $p$-Poincar\'e inequality if there exist $C,\lambda\geq 1$ such that

 for every ball $B\subset X$ and every function-upper-gradient pair $(u,g)$.
 Here, we have used the notation $u_B=\dashint_{B} u\,d\mu = \mu(B)^{-1}\int_Bu\,d\mu$.
 Poincar\'e inequalities, especially in combination with a doubling condition, provide a suitable setting to build a robust theory of first order calculus in metric measure spaces and they have many geometric and analytic consequences.
 See for example \cite{Heinonen-Koskela-Shanmugalingam-Tyson-2015} and the many references therein for details.
 It is well-known, see e.g.~\cite{Bobkov-Houdre-1997, Kinnunen-Korte-Shanmugalingam-Tuominen-2012, Korte-Lahti-2014}, that relative isoperimetric inequalities imply Poincar\'e inequalities.
-As a consequence of Theorem~\ref{thm:relative-isoperimetric-inequality}, we therefore recover the following deep result of Semmes proved in his seminal article \cite{semmes-1996}.
+As a consequence of Theorem~\ref{thm:relative-isoperimetric-inequality}, we therefore obtain the following corollary.

 \begin{corollary} Let $X$ be a metric space homeomorphic to a closed, orientable, smooth manifold of dimension $n\geq 2$.
 If $X$ is Ahlfors $n$-regular and linearly locally contractible then it supports a weak $1$-Poincar\'e inequality. \end{corollary}